faceleg/pagesofinterest.net/_posts/2023-11-20-an-engineers-tools-yours-for-life.md

 image: "/images/an-engineers-tools-yours-for-life-hands-split-keyboard.jpg"
 ---

 Ever considered the most crucial tool in a software engineer's arsenal?
-It's not a fancy IDE or a powerful laptop; it's something you might overlook - your hands.
+It's your hands, something you might overlook.

 Software Engineering is an interesting profession, there are no mandatory tools, no agreed handbook explaining minimum basic tenets to follow to ensure a long and healthy career.
 We're expected it seems, to figure it out ourselves.
 In this post I want to talk about a tool we take for granted that you'll notice only when they break: your hands.